Privacy & Cookies

 Who we share your personal information with

 We routinely share your name and e-mail address with agencies who undertake marketing activities on our behalf.
-For a list of our marketing agencies, please contact our data controller.
+For a list of our marketing agencies, please contact us at firstname.lastname@example.org.
 This data sharing enables us to let you know about goods and services in which you may be interested.
-Some of those third-party recipients may be based outside the European Economic Area — for further information including on how we safeguard your personal data when this occurs, see ‘Transfer of your information out of the EEA’.
+Some of those third-party recipients may be based outside the UK and European Economic Area — for further information including on how we safeguard your personal data when this occurs, see ‘Transfer of your information out of the UK and EEA’.

 We will share personal information with law enforcement or other authorities if required by applicable law.